newsappsio/spam/README.md

 ##### static

-// TODO
+The following functions are used to construct the static part of the map.

 <a name="prepaint" href="README.md#prepaint">#</a> **prepaint**: function(parameters, d) {}

-Fires up before `paintfeature` and is useful for creating elements that only need to be painted once, as [graticules](http://support.esri.com/en/knowledgebase/GISDictionary/term/graticule).
+Fires up before `paintfeature` and is useful for creating elements that only need to be painted once, for example [graticules](http://support.esri.com/en/knowledgebase/GISDictionary/term/graticule).

 <a name="paintfeature" href="README.md#paintfeature">#</a> **paintfeature**: function(parameters, d) {}

 The main painting event.
 This is where you can use canvas to paint the stroke of your map or fill it with colors to create a choropleth.
+This function gets called once for every feature in features.

 <a name="postpaint" href="README.md#postpaint">#</a> **postpaint**: function(parameters, d) {}

-It gets called once after `paintfeature` is done.
-You can use this event to create objects on the top of the map, as labels, annotations, circles or bubbles.
+It gets called once after all calls to `paintfeature` are done.
+You can use this event to create objects on the top of the map like labels, annotations, circles or bubbles.

+##### dynamic

+The following functions are used for dynamic painting.
+These functions get called a lot more often than the static ones, be careful when putting performance critical tasks in there.

+Both functions get called when the map needs to be repainted, but the constraints are not touched.
+For example when the mouse moves over a different feature, these functions be called.

-<a name="dynamicpaint" href="README.md#dynamicpaint">#</a> **dynamicpaint**: function(parameters, hover) {}
+<a name="dynamicprepaint" href="README.md#dynamicprepaint">#</a> **prepaint**: function(parameters, hover) {}

-Gets called everytime the mouse is inside the map.
+This function gets called before the static image gets painted on the map.
+This makes it the first thing that gets called after the canvas is cleared.
 It takes `parameters` and `hover`, which contains the properties of the current hovered object.

+<a name="dynamicpostpaint" href="README.md#dynamicpostpaint">#</a> **postpaint**: function(parameters, hover) {}

-This is indeed useful for creating tooltips.
+This function gets called after the static image gets painted.
+It takes `parameters` and `hover`, which contains the properties of the current hovered object.
+This is also useful for creating tooltips.

 <a name="click" href="README.md#click">#</a> **click**: function(parameters, d) {}

-Captures click events.
+This function gets called everytime the user clicks on the canvas.
+The 'd' parameter will be the clicked feature or null, in case the click was not on any feature.

 ## License
 MIT © [newsapps.io](https://github.com/newsappsio).